yokoffing/ChatGPT-Prompts/README.md

 > Write a `twelve` page graduate-level academic essay on `dialectical behavior therapy`.
 Let's first write the introduction with a thesis statement.
 The introduction should be `two paragraphs` in length.

 >>Great!
 Now let's write the body of the essay.
 Because of the ChatGPT word count limit, you will need to respond more than once.
 I will let you know when to respond again by saying "continue".
->> Now let's write the body of the essay.
-It must address the following, which each point below being at least `two` paragraphs each:
+You must address the following, which each point below being at least `two` paragraphs each:
 >>1.
-The assumptions and implications of psychodynamic theory.
+The assumptions and implications of `dialectical behavior therapy`.
 Identify assumptions and contrast and compare to one other theory.
 What is the vision for a good/healthy life, for example: What is considered normal or abnormal?
 >>2.
 As a therapist, what are methods within the theory that are to be applied during the helping process?
 How do people change in this theory?
 >>3.
 How do relationships fit into this theory?
 These relationships include family members, friends, and the therapist.
 >>4.
 What are considered opportunities to apply this theory?
 Argue for and analyze limitations: Provide examples of the approach both when working well and examples of what it is not appropriate.